Dopper2022/Dopper2022/README.md

 - 👀 I’m interested in blonde women.
 - 🌱 I’m currently learning how to study Java and another backend software.
 - 💞️ I’m looking to collaborate on how to study Java and another backend software.
-- 📫 How to reach me by wiki.
+- 📫 How to reach me by E-Mail.

 <!---
 Dopper2022/Dopper2022 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.